kostasdak/gomvc/README.md

 MVC (Model View Controller) implementation with Golang using MySql database

 ## Overview
-This is a Golang package that can be used to build any MVC Web App connected to MySql database with just a few easy steps.
+This is a Golang package easy to use and build almost any MVC Web App connected to MySql database with just a few steps.
-`gomvc` package requires MySql Server up and running and a database ready to drive your web app.
+`gomvc` package requires a MySql Server up and running and a database ready to drive your web application.

 * Load config file `config.yaml`
 * Connect to MySql database